MoisesRM32/cse15l-lab-reports/Lab_Report3.md

 }

 ```
-# Working tests that passes but doesn't give the expected outputs
+# Working tests that pass but don't give the right outputs we want
 ```
 public class ArrayTests {
 	@Test